Tag Archives: list

 Saving the best until last.
 I love late harvest anything: Luscious and mouth-watering.
 Late harvest simply means the grapes were left on the vine longer than a typical harvest in the hopes of developing Nobel Rot, or “Botrytis Cinerea”.
 Yes, a thing called Nobel Rot is a very good thing when it comes to these grapes and wines.
 Some of my favourites and must-tries:

-• Sauternes – from the Sauterne wine region in France (made from Semillon and Sauvignon Blanc grapes).
+• Sauternes – from the Sauterne wine region in France, these wines are arguably the finest created (made from Semillon and Sauvignon Blanc grapes).
 Hunt down a Chateau d’Yquem.
+You’ll pay dearly, but it’s worth every cent.

-• Late Harvest Riesling – Winery Schloss Johannisberg is a good place to start.
+• Late Harvest Riesling – Winery Schloss Johannisberg from the Rheingau is a good place to start.

-Best pairings for these luscious wines are some of the best foods that by no coincidence also melt in your mouth: cheese (stilton for ports, soft cheese for ice wines), rich chocolate, nutty desserts with sherry works well, or match up sweet or fruity desserts and definitely foie gras (with it all) – YUM!
+Best pairings for some of these luscious wines are some of the best foods that by no coincidence also melt in your mouth: cheese (stilton for Ports, soft cheese for ice wines), rich chocolate, nutty desserts with Sherry works well, or match up sweet or fruity desserts – and foie gras can definitely slip down with it all!

 Winter Wines and Comfort Foods